wdr-data/unwetter/README.md

-# unwetter
+# Unwetter
-Automatically notify newsroom about warnings from DWD
+Automatically notify newsroom about weather warnings from DWD